 We value our inventories, which consist primarily of general consumer merchandise held for sale, at the lower of cost or market.
 Cost is determined on the first-in, first-out method and includes the cost of merchandise and import related costs, including freight, import taxes and agent commissions.
 A periodic review of inventory quantities on hand is performed in order to determine if inventory is properly stated at the lower of cost or market.
 Factors related to current inventories such as future consumer demand and fashion trends, current aging, current and anticipated retail markdowns or wholesale discounts, and class or type of inventory are analyzed to determine estimated net realizable value.
-Criteria utilized by the Company to quantify aging trends includes factors such as average selling cycle and seasonality of merchandise, the historical rate at which merchandise has sold below cost during the average selling cycle, and merchandise currently priced below original cost.
+Criteria utilized by the Company to quantify aging trends includes factors such as average selling cycle and seasonality of merchandise, the historical rate at which merchandise has sold below cost during the average selling cycle, and the value and nature of merchandise currently priced below original cost.
 A provision is recorded to reduce the cost of inventories to the estimated net realizable values, if required.
-The majority of inventory at January 31, 2009 and 2008 consisted of finished goods.
+The majority of inventory at January 31, 2010 and 2009 consisted of finished goods.
 Unfinished goods and work-in-process were not material to the overall net inventory value.
-Net inventories as of January 31, 2009 and January 31, 2008 totaled \$169.7 million and \$171.9 million, representing 12.8% and 15.0% of total assets, respectively.
+Net inventories as of January 31, 2010 and January 31, 2009 totaled \$186.1 million and \$169.7 million, representing 11.4% and 12.8% of total assets, respectively.
 Any significant unanticipated changes in the risk factors noted within this report could have a significant impact on the value of our inventories and our reported operating results.

 Adjustments to reserves related to the net realizable value of our inventories are primarily based on the market value of our physical inventories, cycle counts and recent historical trends.
-Our physical inventories for fiscal 2009 were performed as of June 2008 and January 2009.
+Our physical inventories for fiscal 2010 were performed as of June 2009 and January 2010.
 Our estimates generally have been accurate and our reserve methods have been applied on a consistent basis.
 We expect the amount of our reserves to increase over time as we expand our store base and accordingly, related inventories.